occipital/django-content-settings/docs/cookbook.md

     SITE_KEYWORDS = SimpleString("books, store, popular", help="head keywords.")
 ```

-The above settigs lines can be replaced without `defaults` as:
+The above code can be replaced with individual configurations as follows:

 ```python
 # same imports